mybrainisrewired/Conti-Locker-Leak/README.md

 # Conti-Locker-Leak
- The Conti-Locker leak, downloaded via VX Underground.
+ The Conti Locker Ransomware source code leak by a member of Conti.
+Downloaded via VX Underground.